scalar-labs/scalardb/docs/backup-restore.md

 ## JDBC databases

-You can take a backup with your favorite way for the JDBC database that you are using.
+You can take a backup with your favorite way for JDBC databases.
 One requirement for backup in Scalar DB for JDBC databases is that the backup for all the tables (including the coordinator table) needs to be a consistent snapshot, which means all the backup data need to be taken at the same time.
 For example, when you use MySQL, you can use `mysqldump --single-transaction --all-databases` to achieve this.
 Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period, which satisfies the requirement.